aaronbloomfield/nws/hws/dnsspoof/index.md

 Any changes to this page will be put here for easy reference.
 Typo fixes and minor clarifications are not listed here.  <!-- So far there aren't any significant changes to report. -->

+- Mon, 4/1: Clarifications:
+   - In part 3 (DNS poisoning with nameserver), use the actual IP address of *outer1* (192.168.100.101) for the Authority record for example.com's nameserver.
+   - If resolving mail.example.com doesn't work, we've found that for that part (DNS poisoning with nameserver), some Docker guests are using the NS entry in *gateway*'s cache to resolve mail.example.com, and some are not -- it seems to depend on the host.
+As long as you have the spoofed nameserver in the NS line in *gateway*'s DNS cache, you are fine for that part (you don't have to actually have to get mail.example.com to resolve).
 - Fri, 3/29: Added the Troubleshooting tab